International Studies Course Descriptions

 Examination of communication-based, cultural, economic, emotional, physical, political, religious, and social aspects of an overseas or community-based international/intercultural experience.
 Presentation of strategies for development of an appropriate level of preparation to meet challenges of working and traveling in an international/intercultural setting.
 Emphasis on general methodology and process required to develop personal awareness and resources for successful field experience.
-Also offered as BST 471 and LING 471.
+Also offered as LING 471.

 Intl 490 Global Sustainable Development (4 credits)

 An examination of key concepts of global sustainable development, international policies associated with sustainable development, and the power relations inherent to these policies.
 The subject matter is approached from an interdisciplinary perspective.
 Expected preparation: Intl 397.